-Minors in Mathematics and Philosophy, and courses in a number of areas that contribute to General Studies program requirements.
+Computing, the Bachelor of Applied Science, minors in Mathematics and Philosophy, and courses in a number of areas that contribute to General Studies program requirements.

-The Integrative Studies major consists of 39-45 semester hours with a grade of "C" (2.00) or better.
+The Integrative Studies major consists of 39-48 semester hours with a grade of "C" (2.00) or better.
+Program requirements include 21 semester hours of core courses and a concentration of 18-27 semester hours.